 Today we’re seeing a trend of manufacturers that have deployed MOM software and are moving toward a more pre-configured approach—one that is driving many benefits toward ROI justification.

-LNS Research recommends most manufacturers aim for approximately 80 percent out-of-the-box functionality.
-While the figure above shows that there are more manufacturers down in the 60 percent out-of-the-box range, currently 32 percent of manufacturers are taking an 80 percent + approach, and this upward trend is positive overall.
+LNS Research recommends most manufacturers aim for approximately 80% out-of-the-box functionality.
+While the figure above shows that there are more manufacturers down in the 60% out-of-the-box range, currently 32% of manufacturers are taking an 80%+ approach, and this upward trend is positive overall.

 The advancement in MOM software technology and the trend toward increasingly configurable implementation approaches has, not surprisingly, resulted in a decrease in time to implement software, with the days of instances requiring 24 months or more dwindling.